ajkhoury/MakeUSB/README.md

 # MakeUSB

-Quick program to copy contents directly to a removeable device's raw sectors, using WMI (kill me).
+Quick program to copy contents directly to a removable device's raw sectors, using WMI (kill me).